Folk dances of Assam

 Folk dances of Assam include the Bihu and the Bagurumba (both danced during festivals held in the spring), the Bhortal, the Ojapali dance.
-Assam is home to many groups: Muslim, Indo-Aryan, Rabha, Bodo, Dimasa, Karbi, Mising, Sonowal Kacharis, Mishmi and Tiwa (Lalung) etc. These cultures come together to create an Assamese culture.
+Assam is home to many groups: Muslim (Maria, Deshi, Gauria etc), Indo-Aryan, Rabha, Bodo, Dimasa, Karbi, Mising, Sonowal Kacharis, Mishmi and Tiwa (Lalung) etc. These cultures come together to create an Assamese culture.
 Residents of the state of Assam are known as "Axomiya" (Assamese).
 Most tribes have their own language, although Assamese is the primary language of the state.

 Many fairs and festivals are held in Assam.
 Nearly all tribal festivals are held in spring and celebrate cultivation or harvest.
 Among festivals in Assam, the Bihu is most noteworthy; it brings together all Assamese people, regardless of background.

 Bihu dances

 Although the origins of Bihu dance (বিহু নৃত্য) are unknown, the first official record of it is said to be when the Ahom king Rudra Singha invited Bihu dancers to perform at the Rang Ghar fields in about 1694 for the Rongali Bihu.